ouchitaikoproject/OuchiTaikoProject/README.md

 The Amazon links reference parts that are 100% compatible when used together.
 You can source these items from any supplier as long as they meet the specifications.

-**Important:** "Quantity" refers to the number of individual items you need, NOT the package size sold at the link.
+**Important:** "Quantity" refers to the number of individual items you need, NOT the number of packages you need to order since some items come with multiple items in one package.

 ### **Required Tools and Supplies**